phluid61/internet-drafts/file-scheme/draft.md

 This specification neither defines nor forbids a mechanism for accessing non-local files.
 See SMB {{MS-SMB}}, NFS {{RFC7530}}, NCP
 {{NOVELL}} for examples of protocols that can be used to access files over a network.
-Also see {{ext-unc}} for a discussion on translating non-local file URIs to and from UNC stings.
+Also see {{ext-unc}} for a non-normative discussion on translating non-local file URIs to and from UNC stings.

 ## Translating Local File Path to file URI  {#file-to-uri}

-Below is an algorithmic description of the process used to convert a file path to a URI; see {{encoding}}.
+Below is an algorithmic description of the process used to convert a file path to a URI; see {{encoding}} for encoding considerations.

 1. Resolve the file path to its fully qualified absolute form.